xaliphostes/rosetta/README.md

 class SceneManager {...};
 ...
 ```
-along with a static or dynamic library (if any).
+along with a static or dynamic library or nothing (if headers only).

 ### 2. Describe your API with Rosetta and generate the binding for any language
 This description provide the introspection of your classes that will be used by the generators (see below).